eosband/Glass-classification/README.md

 **About**

 A data science project to classify glass types based on elemental composition.
+See the project

+**Instructions**

+See `Data Science.ipynb` for the full notebook walkthrough.

 **Dataset description**